IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

 ## Flow

-1. User deploys application server on the IBM Cloud using Kubernetes and Docker.
+1. User creates a Jupyter notebook on Watson Studio and configures Watson OpenScale.
-2. User creates a Jupyter notebook on Watson Studio and configures Watson OpenScale and Databases for PostgreSQL.
+2. Custom Machine Learning server is running with a public URL
-3. Watson OpenScale is used to monitor a Machine Learning model for payload logging and quality.
+3. Watson OpenScale is configured using a Jupyter notebook
-4. The application server is used for scoring the deployed model.
+4. OpenScale is used to monitor a Machine Learning model for payload logging and quality.

 ## Prerequisites